agrc/status-page/site/content/incidents/vm-architecture-inaccessible.md

 ## Update

-All of the services are turning green.
+All of the services are returning to green.
 We are working with Capitol Hosting to determine the cause.
 We will continue to monitor for issues. {{< track "2019-04-18T19:35:25.000Z" >}}